 Apply for an exemption

-- You work at least 18 hours per week at a business premise situated within the Clean Air Zone
+- You live at an address within the Clean Air Zone

-The exemption permit will be valid for up to one year (12 months) from the launch of the Clean Air Zone (not from the date you apply).
-During this period you will be able to drive your non-compliant vehicle through the zone without having to pay the daily charge.
+This exemption is available for up to two years (24 months) from the launch of the Clean Air Zone (not from the date you apply), and will allow you to drive your non-compliant vehicle through the zone without having to pay the daily charge.

 How do I apply?

-To apply, you will need to provide proof of vehicle ownership/ keeper, proof of earnings and proof of employment within the Clean Air Zone.
+To apply, you will need to provide proof of address and vehicle ownership:

 What do I do next?